Nokhal/Warhammer40brew/README.md

 On the tabletop, this sucks because a single missile launcher in a tactical squad doesn't really give you a reliable ability to deal with armoured threat, much betterto stack those ATGM in dedicated anti-tank squads and have this squad deal with a tank a turn.

 From this balance consideration, we get into a core decision of which level of verisimulute/overall gameplay we want our game to go :
--High lethality if you are seen and a gun hit you you are dead -Gamey arcade health bars that never deplete
+-High lethality if you are seen and a gun hit you you are dead
+-Gamey arcade health bars that slowly deplete
 -Which level of rock/paper/scissors exist for units against each other ?
 -Which level of reliability/lethality for weapon systems ? (eg : a missile deal always 10 damage a tank is 10hp but the missile hit only 1/3 of the time (average shot to kill per tank = 3), or a missile deal 5 damage, the tank is 10HP but the missile hit 2/3 of the time (average shot to kill per tank = 3).
 -How much accountant work on the tabletop (tracking wounds, variable profile, etc...)
 -Which level of abstraction : eg Each model fire and each loss depelete the unit firepower vs the unit fire as a whole until removed and models are just visual representation of HP for the unit)